TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 ### CFG Scale

+**This setting has been deprecated for Erato release.
+This section is kept for historical purposes.**

 **Classifier Free Guidance** is a type of [guidance](https://arxiv.org/abs/2306.17806) which relies on a "negative prompt".
 You may have noticed something similar in the image generation part of NovelAI with "Unwanted Content".
 The implementation is comparable but not identical, for text.
 Using CFG at all will double generation time.
 You do not need to provide a negative prompt, but if you do, write something that is completely in the wrong style and uses words you don't want to see.
 Effectively, your negative prompt should be the antithesis of your actual writing.
 The stronger the **Scale** parameter, the stronger the guidance.

+CFG requires for inference to be run twice, and thus makes generation take twice as long.

 ### Mirostat